hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 # Deploy Scale-out Swift Nodes with HP Helion OpenStack&#174;

+**Note**: The Policy-0 concept is not the same as the *default* policy.
+Each policy has both a friendly, configurable ***name*** as well as an ***index*** or number.
+Index number zero (0) maps to the object ring that’s present by default in all installations.
+If you like you can change the name, but you cannot change the index, as there must always be a Policy-0.

+Policy-0 is used by Swift when accessing legacy containers created prior to the implementation of storage policies.

+In contrast, the ***default*** policy can be any policy defined in the cluster.
+The default policy is automatically chosen when a container is created without a storage policy specified.
+Note that this means a container cannot be created with no storage policy; if a policy is not specified, the default policy is applied.

+In other words, default means *create the container using this policy if no policy was specified* and Policy-0 means *apply the legacy policy to an existing container that doesn’t have a specified policy*.
+Note that in the unique case where no other policies are defined, Policy-0 is also the default.

-The scale-out object storage is realized by defining a new storage policy – storage-policy&#58;1.
-Object-1 ring is associated with storage-policy:1.
-This ring is used to store end user data.
-Once the storage-policy:1 is created,  it is the default policy and all of the containers would be on this policy unless otherwise specified.
-We recommend you to use at least **two** nodes to implement storage-policy:1.
-Also, you can extend the object storage by adding one or more nodes to object-ring:1 as per your requirement.
+The scale-out object storage is implemented by defining a new storage policy: Storage-Policy 1.
+It is recommended that you use **at least two** nodes to implement Storage-policy:1.

+Once the storage-policy:1 is created, it becomes the default policy for the ring, so all of the containers would be handled according to this policy unless otherwise specified.

+The Object-1 ring, which is used to store end user data, is associated with storage-policy:1.
+Object storage can be extended further by adding one or more additional nodes to Object-ring:1 as necessary.

 Perform the following steps to deploy scale-out object-ring:1